harris654ui/PL-SQL-Payroll-System-Project/README.md

 ### salary_config(Table)
 Stores the salary ranges and corresponding tax rates.

+## Code for both tables is available in the `Tables.sql` file in the repo.

 ### payroll_date(Stored Procedure)
 Calculates payroll for all employees on a given pay period.

+## Code for the procedure is available in the `Procedure.sql` file in the repo.
 ---

 ## Usage